sakhvalaps/forcelens-website/README.md

 Configure your own API keys for **Claude, GPT-4o, Groq, or OpenRouter**.
 All AI queries go directly from your browser to the provider — no middleman servers, no markup fees, and complete data isolation.

 ### 5. Local-First History
 Your last 200 analyzed sessions are saved in your browser's local storage.
-Filter by org, log ID, or date, and resume debugging instantly.
+Filter by org, log ID, or date, and resume debugging custody instantly.

 ---

-## 🛡️ Security & Privacy First
+## ✦ Security & Privacy First

 We believe developer tools should never expose proprietary code or client logs.
 * **Zero Telemetry Servers**: ForceLens has no backend server.
 Your logs are parsed inside your browser sandbox.